Home > Coffee Drinks > Why is my coffee watery? 5 reasons & fixes

 Different coffee brewing methods need different grind sizes.
 Your coffee is likely watery because your grind size is too big.
 You must adjust the grind size according to the type of coffee you are making.

+Home espresso machine ownership has grown significantly in the US in recent years, making grind size one of the most common pain points for more coffee drinkers than ever.
 If you make espresso and decide to use a coarse grind, you will be left with a watered-down coffee since the beans were unable to infuse with the water.
-The best thing to do is grind your beans at home; a burr grinder does this best!
+The best thing to do is grind your beans at home — does the type of coffee grinder make a difference?
+It absolutely does, and a burr grinder does this best.

 3. Your coffee-to-water ratio is wrong